Yara1994/Analysis-of-San-Diego-Neighborhoods/README.md

 # Results

-The resutls of the exploratory data analysis and clustering are summarized below--
+The resutls of the exploratory data analysis and clustering are summarized below:

 * Richest Neighborhoods has more schools then Poorest Neighborhoods.